What Can Managers Do to Positively Impact Employee Engagement?

 2. Use technology to engage new hires.
 Streamline the recruitment and hiring process and use the latest technology so employees can complete this portion of the onboarding process more quickly.

 3. Get managers involved with employee engagement.
-Train your managers how to onboard effectively and help employees feel welcome to the team, valued, and adding value to the organization as soon as possible.
+Train your managers on how to onboard effectively and help employees feel welcome to the team.

 4. Create a strong internal social network to engage employees.
-Help them build relationships and introduce them to coworkers to help make them feel welcome and valued.
+Help them build relationships and introduce them to coworkers so they feel welcome and valued.
 Assign the new hire a mentor or buddy and introduce them prior to the start of the engagement.

-5. Also make sure that the employee’s first few weeks Introduce them to key leadership, clients, and business partners to help them onboard quickly and learn their role and who the key players are.
+5. Set them up for success.
+Introduce them to key leadership, clients, and business partners to help them onboard quickly and learn their role and who the key players are.

 6. Engage employees in your company’s cultural values.
 Introduce new hires to the company’s cultural values –give examples, tell stories.
 Start this early and continue consistently throughout the employee’s engagement.

-7. Establish clear performance expectations to engage employees.
+7. Establish clear performance expectations.
 Give employees their job descriptions and written outlines of their performance objectives upfront.
 Schedule regular performance conversations to mutually discuss progress.
 Give feedback frequently and spontaneously.

 Several measurement criteria are used to measure employee engagement: